Moodybleu/Heidi-Says/README.md

 ## Approach
 I started by building my wireframe to give me a good idea of what i want my final CSS and HTML to look like.
 After getting them mostly set up, i moved on to javascript.
 Unfortunately I was incredible overwhlemed by the prospect of figuring out the logic behind my game.
 So i turned to youtube to get and idea of the logic I would be writing.
 Once i had the bones in place, i did a lot of aesthetic tweaks to make the theme of my game really come to life.

+## Tech Stack
-Tech Stack: Html5, CSS, Javascript, DOM manipulation
+Html5, CSS, Javascript, DOM manipulation

  ![Wireframe](./Wireframe-Heidi-Says.jpg)